 If level mode is chosen, DATA_AV is set inactive after the first of the TL (TL = trigger level) reads (with the falling edge of READ).
 The trigger condition is checked again after TL reads.
-For single conversion mode, DATA_AV type should be programmed to active level mode.
+For single conversion mode, DATA_AV type should be programmed to active level mode (set bit 4 of CR1 to zero).

 If pulse mode is chosen, the signal DATA_AV is a pulse with a width of one half of a CONV_CLK cycle in continuous conversion mode.
-The next DATA_AV pulse (when the trigger condition is satisfied) is sent out the earliest, when the TL values, written into the FIFO before, were read out by the processor.
+When the TL values previously written into the FIFO were read out by the processor, the next DATA_AV pulse (when the trigger condition is satisfied) is sent out first.